 If St Johns College Annapolis seems like a school you want to apply to, click the heart button to save it to your college list.

-St. John's College is located in the small town setting of Annapolis, Maryland, less than an hour from Washington and D.C. and Baltimore.
+St. John's College is located in the small town setting of Annapolis, Maryland, in the suburbs of Washington and D.C. and Baltimore.

-If you want to see St. John's College for yourself, plan a visit.
+If you want to see St. John's College for yourself, be sure to plan a visit!
 The best way to reach campus is to take U.S. Route 50 to Annapolis, or book a flight to the nearest airport, Baltimore-Washington International Thurgood Marshall.

 You can also take a virtual campus tour to get a sense of what St. John's College and Annapolis are like without leaving home.